 Compare this programme with our other programmes in the comparison overview.
 Click on the ♥️ icon of the programmes you want to compare.
 Analyse the different programmes to find the one that aligns with your interests and aspirations.

-The Behavioural Economics and Game Theory track focuses on the psychology of economic behaviour.
-This track is 1 of 6 tracks you can opt for in our Master's in Economics.
+Behavioural Economics and Game Theory is one of the tracks you can opt for in our Master's in Economics.
 Take a look at the other tracks.